Ayodeji199/BikeShareAnalysis/README.md

 ### Data Sources

 The data was located in the company’s database and stored as a CSV file.
-This data is primary data collected by the company itself.
+This data is a primary data collected by the company itself.
 This makes it highly reliable for this purpose.

 ### Data Processing